openstack/operations-guide/doc/ops-guide/source/ch_arch_storage.rst

 Block storage (sometimes referred to as volume storage) provides users with access to block-storage devices.
-Users interact with block storage by attaching volumes to their running VM instances.volume storageblock storagestorage block storage
+Users interact with block storage by attaching volumes to their running VM instances.

 These volumes are persistent: they can be detached from one instance and re-attached to another, and the data remains intact.
 Block storage is